"Without the efforts and the mobilisation of everyone, this violence will never stop".

 After a diploma from the Institut d’Etudes Politiques de Paris and a Masters in Economics at Université Paris II Assas, Nazanine Ravaï joined the Figaro staff as a journalist in 1987 before being appointed to major reporting duties in 1997.
 In 2000, she went to Financière Pinault as a special adviser to the President.
 Nazanine Ravaï has written two books: Bernard Arnault or the taste for Luxury with Nadège Forestier published by Plon in 1991, and The Republic of Vanities published by Grasset in 1997.

-The management team includes two permanent staff members:
+The management team includes four permanent staff members:

 For each of the three geographic regions covered, a Steering Committee will be established.
 The purpose of this committee is to support the operational implementation of projects of initial duration equal to or greater than three years promoted by NGO and Social Entrepreneur partners.